jimhigson/oboe.js/writing/proposal.md

 Application of my dissertation
 ==============================

-For a system engineered in a SOA style many of the resources a program accesses are resident on a remote machine.
-Although programmers often focus attention on the execution time of their algorithms, because transmission over a network can be as much as 10^6^ times slower than local access, the interval in which a program waits for input usually contributes more to the degradation of performance than any local concern.
+For a system engineered in a SOA style, many of the resources required by a program reside on a remote machine.
+Although programmers often focus their concern on the execution speed of their algorithms, because transmission over a network can be as much as 10^6^ times slower than local access, the interval in which a program is waiting for input usually contributes more to the degradation of performance than any local concern.
 As such the the sage use of io should rank above most other optimisation considerations when considering the efficiency of many modern programs.

 For all but single-packet messages, data sent over a network is readable whilst transmission is still in progress.
-Hence, it is possible to view almost any transmission through the lens of a stream even if the sender of the data did not intend for it to be thought of it in this way and by doing so it is possible to start using the data from the resource earlier.
-In not utilising the progressive nature of resource availability I propose that today's common REST client libraries are failing to make best use of network bandwidth.
+Hence, it is possible to view almost any transmission through the lens of a stream even if the sender of the data did not intend for it to be thought of it in this way.
+Although some messages require the whole to be delivered before any part of it is useful, this is not the most typical case.
+So long as a partial message may be meaningfully interpreted, we can see that it should be possible to start using the resource earlier by examining it while transit is ongoing than if we had waited for the complete data.
+By not utilising the incremental, progressive nature of resource availability I propose that today's common REST client libraries are not making the most efficient use of remote resources.

 REST today is not solely the domain of server-to-server communication.
 It is also commonly employed under various AJAX patterns to make server-side resources available to client-side software executing locally inside a user's web browser.
-Data transmission often takes place over the mobile internet but AJAX clients commonly used in web browsers do not deal well with the fallible nature their networks.
+Data transmission often takes place over the mobile internet via AJAX but the AJAX clients which are commonly used in web browsers do not deal well with the fallible nature of these networks.
 If a connection is lost whilst a message is in transit then the data downloaded to that point is discarded.
-Whilst it would of course be preferable to receive the entire resource requested, for many common use cases the incomplete data is nonetheless of considerable value.
+Whilst of course it would be preferable to receive the entire resource, for many common use cases the incomplete data is nonetheless of non-zero value.
 By discarding remote data at a time when the network is unreliable we are wasting a valuable resource at the time when it is the most scarce.
 As a practical example, for an application downloading an email inbox, if the